stccenter/AQ-Formal-Study/Random Forest/XGBoost/rf_XGBoost_README.md

 Step-by-step to load data:

-Directory: Make sure all data files are in 'C:/Users/Seren Smith/Documents/George Mason University/STC_Work/Purple Air/Pre-Processing/output/TrainData'.
+Directory: Make sure all data files are in 'C:/~/TrainData'.

 Filter by PearsonR: The script filters out rows with PearsonR below 0.7: